Syosset, New York: Syosset Fire Department

 The Syosset Fire Department (SFD) consists of five all-volunteer fire companies and one all-volunteer EMS company.
 The SFD operates out of three fire stations, located throughout the area which encompasses Syosset, Woodbury, and parts of Muttontown, Oyster Bay Cove, Laurel Hollow, Cold Spring Harbor, East Norwich, Jericho, Hicksville, and Plainview.
-With 17.5 square miles, it is the largest coverage area in Nassau County.
-They operate a fire apparatus fleet of five engines, two trucks, one rescue, three ambulances, and several special, support, and reserve units.
+With a territory of 17.5 sqmi, the department is the largest in Nassau County by coverage area.
+They operate a fire apparatus fleet of five engines, one reserve ladder, one truck, one rescue, three ambulances, and several special, support, and reserve units.